Irma Ratiani

-Irma Ratiani (ირმა რატიანი) is a literary theoretician, comparatist and translator, Doctor of Philological Sciences (2003), Professor (2004) at Tbilisi State University, Head of the Department of General and Comparative Literary Studies (since 2006); Director of the research center - Shota Rustaveli Institute of Georgian Literature (since 2006).
+Irma Ratiani (ირმა რატიანი) is a literary theoretician, comparatist and translator, Doctor of Philological Sciences (2003), Professor (2004) at Tbilisi State University, Head of the Department of General and Comparative Literary Studies (since 2006); Director of the research center - Shota Rustaveli Institute of Georgian Literature (since 2006); President og Georgian Comparative Literatue Association (GCLA).
+SInce 2022 she is a member of the EC of International Comparative Literature Association (ICLA), and chair of GP Committee.

 Born in Tbilisi, Georgia, Irma Ratiani graduated from the Tbilisi State University (specialization Theory of Literature).
 She received Candidate of Philological Sciences degree from Tbilisi State University, and Doctor of Philological Sciences (PhD) degree, at the same University.

 From 2004-2006 she was a Head of the Department of Literary Theory at Shota Rustaveli Institute of Georgian Literature.
 From 2006 to present she is a Director of Shota Rustaveli Institute of Georgian Literature.
 From 2006 to present she is a Head of the Department of General and Comparative Literary Studies at Tbilisi State University.

 She received JSPS Japan Society for the Promotion of Science Scholarship for three times and was working at the Faculty of Language and Culture, at Osaka University, Japan.
 In 2005 she received US State Department Scholarship, in the framework of University Partnership Program and was a visiting scholar at Central Asia-Caucasus Institute and Johns Hopkins University.
 She received a number of international scholarships, including: DAAD Scholarship and Cambridge University scholarship.
 She is a multiple recipient of Erasmus and Erasmus + scholarships for academics.

 The major field of her scientific interest includes: literary theory, general and comparative literary studies in a broad cultural context; analysis of various literary genres and directions, literary schools and formations in the frame of international cultural and literary processes, by using contemporary methodologies and approaches; revision and analysis of literary processes of Soviet and Post-Soviet period.

-She is an author of several monographs, books, textbooks and more than 100 scientific articles, including:
+She is an author and co-author of several monographs, books, textbooks and more than 100 scientific articles, including: